Chapter One: Tilly’s House

 “And if you don’t mind me asking,” Tilly enquired, “do you have any children of your own?”

 “Yes” Tilly replied, “But like I said I do have a nanny - Maria - who helps out every so often.
 It’s so that I can attend to my other duties, as you do, you know, they don’t just get up and do themselves!” she said with a nervous laugh.

 However Tilly stopped pacing and sat herself down on the nearest couch facing Lydia and Christine.
 Both of the women took this as a cue that Tilly’s story was just getting started.

 “You see, Maria is new.
 She’s only been with us for two weeks.
 I’ve had three nannies in the space of two months.
 The last two were utterly useless.
 Within a week they handed in their resignations because they couldn’t deal with the constant crying.
-Though, to be fair, they were well on their way to receiving their marching orders,” her eyes blazed in silent fury, “I mean – seriously!
+Though, to be fair, they were well on their way to receiving their marching orders,” her wide eyes blazed back at them in silent fury, “I mean – seriously!
 How can anyone profess to be a professional if they cannot figure out why a three-week-old baby is crying his lungs out?
 In short, what are they teaching these so-called specialists these days?
 Are they just giving these qualifications away?”
 She paused.
 “I’m so sorry,” she said in a fluster.
 She sighed and slowly wiped her face.
 “I didn’t mean to raise my voice.
-But Ethan is a beautiful baby, absolutely beautiful.
-I just don’t know, what on earth is the matter with him?”
+But Ethan is a beautiful baby - absolutely beautiful.
+I just don’t know what on earth, is the matter with him?”
 She turned away wistfully.
 “Other than the crying, he really is the most adorable thing.
 He looks just like my father,” she said there was no disguising her pride.
 “He was a colonel in the Coldstream Guards you know.
 He was a very fine man, what they call a true gentleman.
 He passed away six years ago.
 When I look at my son I see him, which is bizarre, but I guess these things happen.”